Pardok/RP2040-GNUBoy/README.md

 *Note* Builds only provided for RP2040 for each commit <br>
 *Note* The stability of these builds may vary <br>

-SDL2 GNUboy pre-compiled binaries will be provided with each release.
+RP2040-GNUboy pre-compiled binaries will be provided with each release.
 The source is also provided on the release page and the binaries can be built from the source or from this repository.

-For bleeding edge SDL2-GNUBoy - build the master branch.
+For bleeding edge RP2040-GNUBoy - build the master branch.
 Some stable versions also have branches to build from if need be.
 Otherwise check the release tab for Windows binaries or build it "the unix way" for *nix / BSD / OSX / RP2040.

-v1.2.2
-- GameBoy and GameBoy Color Bios
-- SDL video bugfixes
-- Restored fullscreen toggle
-- Link cable emulation (*nix)

-v1.2.1
-- Audio Bugfixes (No more popping noise on startup)
-- Audio Interface updates
-- Optional confirmation window when closing emulator session

-v1.2.0

-Thanks to [Ryzee119](https://github.com/Ryzee119) for his contributions!

-- Many SDL bug fixes
-- Fullscreen / RC file fixes
-- Key rebinding now works
-- Integer scaling (new integer_scale rc variable)
-- Joystick/Gamepad rewrite (new joy_deadzone rc variable)
-- Rumble Support (new joy_rumble_strength rc variable)

-v1.1.1
-- Joystick/Gamepad Support
-- New GB classic pallette (Can be changed with rc file)
-- Renderer + Keyboard bugfixes

-v1.1.0
- - Builds for more platforms
- - CPU logic fixes
- - Packaging + install scripts
- - SDL2 hardware rendering + scaling

-v1.0
- - Supports Linux only

 # Screenshots